Cache Eviction Policies: LRU, LFU, FIFO, and Beyond

 TTL (Time To Live)

 TTL isn’t really an eviction policy in the traditional sense.
 Instead, items automatically expire after a set time.
-The cache doesn’t need to decide what to evict; expired items are simply ignored or cleaned up lazily.
+The cache doesn’t need to decide what to evict; expired items are either ignored on access or cleaned up by a background process.

 graph LR